 If you are working and you have filled out a tax file number declaration form indicating you have a HELP debt, your employer will withhold additional tax from your salary to assist you cover your HELP debt.
 The ATO will automatically calculate what your HELP repayment is for the year once you lodge your tax return.

 If you don’t notify your employer that you have a HELP debt through the TFN declaration, your employer will not withhold the additional tax and you may therefore find yourself facing an unexpectedly hefty tax bill.

 If your income varies significantly over a year and you do not expect to exceed the minimum repayment threshold you can ask your employer to stop withholding the additional tax for HELP purposes and that additional tax withheld may be refunded to you after you lodge your tax return.

-If you’re an overseas student studying at an Australian education institution for a period of six months or more you will be regarded as an Australian resident for income tax purposes.
+If you’re an international student studying at an Australian education institution in Australia for a period of six months or more you will be regarded as an Australian resident for tax purposes.
 You will therefore pay the same rate of tax as other resident taxpayers and have access to the tax-free threshold.

-Note: The list above is not exhaustive and you should always speak to a CPA-registered tax agent about your specific circumstances.
+Note: The list above is not exhaustive and you should always speak to a CPA Australia-registered tax agent about your specific circumstances.

 Tax tips for employees